 Below are brief testimonials from a couple of the many Department of Philosophy alums who have gone on to careers in law and medicine, describing in their own words how studying philosophy at the University of Chicago has shaped their careers and day-to-day work.
-(To reiterate: almost a quarter of our undergraduate majors eventually end up applying to law school, and we have a strong record placing them at prestigious law schools.)
+(To reiterate: 15%-20% of our undergraduate majors eventually end up applying to law school, and we have a strong record placing them at prestigious law schools.)

 Robert Icsezen, Attorney, Icsezen PLLC (BA 1999)